poorvaditya18/django-practise/README.md

    - run `ls` you will see list of configuration files.
    - Now activate the virtual environment using `source bin/activate`
    - You can Deactivate the virtual environment using `deactivate`
+   - You can directly run this command which will create virtualenv in the directory .
+Here you dont need to create the folder explicitly.
+It will automatically create the folder - `python3 -m venv <directory-name>`

+    <h3>Let's see how to setup the Django Project </h3>
+    - In the current working directory make as virtual environment.
+    - Activate the virtual environment.
+    - Download the (LTS) verision of Django using `pip install Django==4.2.4`
+    - `pip freeze` -> will list down the different versions that are installed.
+    - Since I  use mac and linux 😄 -> if want to list down different commands for that django supports use `django-admin`.
+    - To start the project `python -m django startproject <projectName> <directoryPath>`
+    - You can also setup mutliple projects in a single directory.
+But note you are not allowed to overlay the manage.py file.
+      - CommandError: manage.py already exists.
+Overlaying a project into an existing directory won't replace conflicting files.
+    - It's a good practise to maintain the `requirements.txt` file.
+    - You can do -> `pip freeze > requirements.txt`
+    - So if somebody is setting up the project  he or she can run `pip install -r requirements.txt`

+3. Databases and WebPages ->
+   -